-A dynamic multidisciplinary artist whose work is grassroots, visionary, and global in scope, Shontina Vernon is an accomplished theater artist, musician, creative facilitator and educator.
+A dynamic multidisciplinary artist whose work is grassroots, visionary, and global in scope, Shontina Vernon is an accomplished filmmaker, theater artist, musician, creative facilitator and educator.

 Her work champions the necessity of arts and culture to catalyze social change.
 As such, it has been recognized nationally and internationally for both its artistic merit and risk taking.